John Mondello Dead, 23-Year-Old EMT From New York Dies By Apparent Suicide Amid Coronavirus Pandemic

 John Mondello FDNY EMS EMT Bronx Tactical Response Group Bronx, NY John’s “tough times” song: “Untitled” by Knuckle Puck Rest In Peace kid, I hope you found some peace.
 FDNY Counseling Service Unit (Available 24/7) 212-570-1693 National Suicide Prevention Lifeline 800-273-8255 #nycems #fdnyems #fdny #ems #emt #paramedic #emergencymedicalservices #emergencymedicaltechnician #emslife #emsuniverse #bronx #queens #brooklyn #manhattan #statenisland #covid #covid19 #coronavirus #fema #frontlineworkers #frontlinersofny #newyorktough #healthcareheroes

-John Mondello was a second-generation emergency responder, according to the New York Post.
-His father is a retired police officer who served with the New York Police Department.
+John Mondello was a second-generation emergency responder, according to The New York Post.
+His father is a retired police officer who served with the NYPD.

-In February of this year, Mondello graduated from the New York Fire Department’s EMS Academy and went straight to the front lines of the coronavirus pandemic.
-The New York Post reported that Mondello’s first job right out of the Academy was with the Tactical Response Group next to EMS Station 18 in Claremont.
+In February, Mondello graduated from the New York Fire Department’s EMS Academy and went straight to the front lines of the coronavirus pandemic.
+The New York Post reported that Mondello’s first job right out of the academy was with the Tactical Response Group next to EMS Station 18 in Claremont.
 This group has been one of the busiest emergency response teams in the city since the pandemic began.

+Friends and family told The New York Post that Mondello as a kind man with a big heart.

+“He’s a wonderful boy and they’re a wonderful family.
+We are totally devastated.
+Beautiful personality.
+Big heart.”

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.